cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 ## Updating to cross-seed v6

-If you are updating from version 5.x to version 6.x, you can visit the [v6 migration guide](../v6-migration) for the changes and settings that have been made and introduced.
+If you are updating from version 5.x to version 6.x, you can visit the [v6 migration guide](../v6-migration) for the changes and updates.

 :::tip IMPORTANT
 We recommend reading [**this page**](../v6-migration) before seeking any support, as it should cover most of the immediate questions you may encounter as well as [**current changes to the state of v6 while it is in pre-release**](../v6-migration.md#updates-since-initial-release).